EIS1600/maintenance/README.md

 # maintenance

-Scripts for maintaining files and data of the project
+Scripts for maintaining files and data of the project.